adityashah30/dcs/README.md

 * Then it waits for the master to send the program file and the data file to the slave.
 * On receiving the files, it executed the program and sends back the processed file.
 * Upon completion of this, it resumes listening for another broadcast from the server.

+##Known Bugs

+* The code for logarithmic algorithm is not yet implemented and hence should not be used.